tenebris-tech/log2sqs/README.md

 ### Development Status

-This is an alpha release.
+This is an beta release.

 ### Installation